- AHP Certification:

 - Clinical Practice:

-- Anal Cancer, Anemia, Aplastic anemia, Bile Duct Cancer, Bladder Cancer, Breast Cancer in Men, Breast Cancer in Women, Chronic Lymphocytic Leukemia, Colon Cancer, Esophageal Cancer, Ewing's sarcoma, Gallbladder Cancer, Kidney Cancer, Laryngeal (Voice Box) Cancer, Liver Cancer, Lung Cancer, Melanoma, Malignant Mesothelioma, Non-Hodgkin Lymphoma, Pancreatic Cancer, Prostate Cancer, Skin Cancer, Gastric (Stomach) Cancer, Testicular Cancer, Throat (Oropharyngeal) Cancer, Chronic Myelogenous Leukemia, ITP, Hodgkin Lymphoma, Multiple Myeloma, Myelodysplastic Syndrome (MDS), Non-Small Cell Lung Cancer, Polycythemia vera, Pulmonary Embolism, Sickle-Cell Diseases, Thalassemia, Tongue Cancer, Von Willebrand Disease, Acute Myelogenous Leukemia, Breast Cancer, Deep Vein Thrombosis (DVT), Leukemia, Brachytherapy, Immunotherapy (Biological Therapy), Small Cell Lung Cancer, Nasal and Sinus Cancer, Oral Cancer, Pancreatic Neuroendocrine Tumor, Salivary Gland Cancer, Small Intestine Cancer, Lymphoma, Sarcoma (Soft Tissue Tumors), Gastrointestinal Cancer, Superficial Thrombophlebitis, CMML Leukemia, Hemophilia, Hypopharyngeal Cancer, Vein Diseases, Thymoma and Thymic Carcinoma, Blood Cancers, Waldenstrom Macroglobulinemia, Head and Neck Cancer, Breast Cancer Treatment
+- Anal Cancer, Aplastic anemia, Bile Duct Cancer, Bladder Cancer, Breast Cancer in Men, Chronic Lymphocytic Leukemia, Colon Cancer, Esophageal Cancer, Ewing's sarcoma, Gallbladder Cancer, Kidney Cancer Treatment, Voice Box Cancer, Liver Cancer, Lung Cancer, Melanoma, Malignant Mesothelioma, Pancreatic Cancer, Prostate Cancer Treatment, Skin Cancer, Stomach Cancer, Testicular Cancer, Throat Cancer (Oropharyngeal), Chronic Myelogenous Leukemia, Immune Thrombocytopenia Purpura (ITP), Multiple Myeloma, Myelodysplastic Syndromes (MDS), Non-Small Cell Lung Cancer, Polycythemia vera, Sickle Cell Disease, Thalassemia, Tongue Cancer, Von Willebrand Disease, Acute Myelogenous Leukemia, Breast Cancer Care, Deep Vein Thrombosis (DVT), Leukemia, Brachytherapy, Immunotherapy (Biological Therapy), Small Cell Lung Cancer, Nasal and Sinus Cancer, Oral Cancer, Pancreatic Neuroendocrine Tumor, Salivary Gland Cancer, Small Intestine Cancer, Lymphoma, Sarcoma (Soft Tissue Tumors), Gastrointestinal Cancer, Head & Neck Cancer, Superficial Thrombophlebitis, CMML Leukemia, Hemophilia Treatment, Lower Throat Cancer, Vascular Disease Care, Thymus Cancers, Blood Cancers & Disorders, Waldenstrom Macroglobulinemia, Breast Cancer Treatment

 Meera Kumar graduated from the Physician Assistant Program offered by Trevecca Nazarine University in Nashville, Tennessee, in 2002.
 After a short stint in family practice, she accepted a position in the leukemia division at MD Anderson Cancer Center in Houston, Texas.
 She worked there for a year and half, and it is there that her love of working with patients given a life-changing diagnosis was born.
 She returned to Nashville, Tennessee and continued to work in hematology-oncology at Vanderbilt University Medical Center.
 She worked at Vanderbilt for 12 years and witnessed her son graduate from high school and college.
 When she was offered a position at UVA Cancer Center Augusta in Fishersville, Virginia, she accepted, persuaded in part by the fond memories of the Shenandoah Valley and Charlottesville (the birth place of her son!).
 Her travels have resulted in long-lasting friendships with many of her coworkers and patients.